Herpetogramma fluctuosalis

-Herpetogramma fluctuosalis, the greater sweet potato webworm moth, is a species of moth of the family Crambidae.
-It is found in the United States, where it has been recorded from Maryland to Florida, west to Texas.
-It is also found on the West Indies, and in Mexico.
+Herpetogramma fluctuosalis, commonly known as the greater sweet potato webworm moth, is a species of moth in the family Crambidae.
+It is found in the West Indies, Mexico and in the United States, where it has been recorded from Maryland to Florida, west to Texas.

+Description

 The wingspan is 22–25 mm.
 Adults are on wing from April to July and in October and December in Florida.

+Behaviour and ecology

 The larvae feed on Boehmeria cylindrica and Ipomoea batatas.